All Episodes

 These are cigars, by the way.

-Not filthy yucco poisoned with chemical cigarettes.
+Not filthy yucko poisoned with chemical cigarettes.

-These are fine, fine works of art, hand rolled.
+These are fine, fine works of art hand-rolled.

-And you know, my theory is that tobacco purchasers deserve medals.
+And, you know, my theory is that tobacco purchasers deserve medals.

 People that buy tobacco and use tobacco products deserve everybody's thanks because the tax revenue from that product is funding health care programs for children.

-Well, wait, people don't wait to get uh back like it used to be in the early 1900s.
+Well, wait, people don't wait to get back like it used to be in the early 1900s.

 Instead, people that buy tobacco products ought to be given thanks.

-Telephone number 800 282-2882, and the email address L Rushbow at EIBNet.com.
+Telephone number 800-282-2882 and the email address lrushmo at eibnet.com.

-Hillary, it turns out was not really named for Sir Edmund Hillary, but her office assures us she thought she was.
+Hillary, it turns out, was not really named for Sir Edmund Hillary, but her office assures us she thought she was.

 It was her mother that lied to her about it.